tbensky/PrologScheduling/README.md

 I'm happy to say, that after 30+ years of study, I've finally written my first real Prolog program!
 It's code that places classes into rooms (which I use for scheduling work I do as part of my job).

+The work here was motivated by this [timetabling](https://www.metalevel.at/simsttab/) example.

 ## Perception of Prolog

 Prolog has an troubled reputation out there (which is also how I used